AnzirRahman/Fair-Data-Generation-SLR/README.md

 ---

 ## ✅ How to Use This Repository

-- **For researchers:**
   - Quickly filter papers by **year**, **domain**, **model type** (GAN/VAE/diffusion/causal/augmentation), or **fairness metric** using the Excel or CSV version of the table.
   - Identify research gaps (e.g., under-explored domains, metrics, or data types).

-- **For practitioners:**
-  - Find which **fair synthetic data methods** have been used for scenarios similar to your application (e.g., credit scoring, recidivism prediction, medical imaging).
-  - Check which **sensitive attributes** (gender, race, age, etc.) and fairness metrics are commonly used in the literature.

-- **For students:**
-  - Use the table as a starting point for thesis topics, reproductions, or extensions in fairness-aware machine learning and synthetic data.